Bylaws of The International Society for Neuroregulation and Research

 iv The journal will seek out material that integrates the diverse aspects of the field of neurotherapy: the basic science, the clinical aspects, the philosophy, the training and certification issues, and treatment evaluation.

-v The journal will draw on expertise inside and outside the International Society for Neuronal Regulation to provide relevant findings from the diversity of disciplines that are involved in the study of neurotherapy and to offer interpretive commentary to the readers.
+v The journal will draw on expertise inside and outside the Society to provide relevant findings from the diversity of disciplines that are involved in the study and applications of neuromodulation methodologies and to offer interpretive commentary to the readers.

 A. The Editor of the Society’s journal shall serve a term of two (2) years appointed by the President with the approval of the Board of Directors and may be re-appointed to the office.
 The journal Editor shall be an ex-officio member of the Board of Directors without vote.

-1 The duties of the Editor will be to manage and oversee publication of the Society’s journal, with the help of the Society’s Executive Director as needed.
-The Editor shall oversee and supervise the Executive Director’s duties.
+1 The duties of the Editor will be to manage and oversee publication of the Society’s journal, with the help of the Society’s administrative staff as approved by the Board as needed.
 The Editor shall appoint the Editorial Board of the journal with the approval of the Board of Directors and shall keep the Board of Directors apprised of the state of the journal.
 The Board of Directors may, at its discretion, create additional publications.

 The board may develop affiliations with other organizations for mutual benefit of all organizations.
 Any such relationships must be defined and approved by the board.